 6b) Bona fide playing member: (for the purpose of brevity, he will mean he/she, etc.)

 Have completed and signed a registration form, for the club, provided that he has not signed a registration form for any other club within the league.

 If he has so signed, he remains a registered player with that club unless transferred as per rule 7.
 If a player's registration is cancelled and he wishes to register for any other Club in this League in that season a new registration form must be completed and returned to the Player Registration Officer.

 If a player plays for another Club Outside of the Pembroke County Cricket League, it is the responsibility of the Pembroke County Cricket League Club to inform the Player Registration Officer.

 6c) Player Registration:

 All players must write their FULL NAME AND ADDRESS, IN BLOCK CAPITALS, enter their DATE OF BIRTH, and sign their portion of the form.
 For JUNIOR players a date of birth must be certified by the player's parent or guardian.

-The Club Secretary or a responsible club officer will then complete and SIGN the form and forward it to the Registration Secretary.
+The Club Secretary or a responsible club officer will then complete and SIGN the form and forward it to the Player Registration Officer.

-Should any club wish to deregister a player they must advise the Player registration Secretary in writing.
+Should any club wish to deregister a player they must advise the Player Registration Officer in writing.

 All clubs must comply with the minimum standards for safeguarding documented within the England & Wales Cricket Board, Safe Hands Guidance.
 Clubs not complying without reasonable cause, shall be subject to appropriate action by the Management Committee, which in the first place shall be in the form of an improvement notice.